-Code on Accessibility in the Built Environment 2013
+Code on Accessibility in the Built Environment 2019

-In August 2013, BCA introduced its new Code on Accessibility in the Built Environment 2013 ("the Code").
-The provisions of the Code will apply to new projects and existing buildings undergoing addition and alteration works to follow the Code for submission to BCA for regulatory approval with effect from 1 April 2014.
+On 5 July 2019, BCA announced the Code on Accessibility in the Built Environment 2019 ("the Code").
+The provisions of the Code will apply to new buildings and existing buildings undergoing major retrofitting works, where the first set of plans are submitted to BCA for regulatory approval on or after 6 January 2020.

-The Code was first introduced in 1990 and aimed to make our buildings more user-friendly for the physically challenged.
-The Code was reviewed and expanded in 2007 to include additional requirements relating to the interconnection between buildings and from buildings to infrastructure and more mandatory requirements on elder-friendly features to prepare for an ageing population.
+The Code on Accessibility in the Built Environment was first introduced in 1990 (previously known as Barrier-Free Accessibility in Buildings) and aimed to make our buildings more user-friendly for the physically challenged.
+The Code was reviewed and expanded in 2007 and 2013 to include additional and mandatory requirements to prepare for an ageing population.

-The Code was reviewed by a tripartite working committee comprising representatives from government agencies, industry stakeholders, academic institution and voluntary welfare organisations.
-In this fourth revision, the needs of persons with disabilities remain the primary focus.
-More mandatory requirements are introduced to minimise restrictions to environment to allow persons with disabilities to make full use of the building premises and amenities.
-The Code also places greater emphasis on universal design concepts and introduces new requirements that will benefit a wider spectrum of the community.
+The Code was reviewed by a tripartite working committee comprising representatives from government agencies, industry stakeholders, academic institution and voluntary welfare organizations.
+In this fifth revision, there are enhanced provisions to improve accessibility in the built environment for persons with disabilities and elderly.